Change of retirement village operator

 You must seek approval from the chief executive of the Department of Housing and Public Works, by:

-- giving the chief executive the proposed transition plan within 28 days of giving notice.
+- Giving the proposed transition plan to the chief executive within 28 days of giving notice.
 The chief executive can grant an extended notice period.

 If the chief executive is satisfied the plan provides a clear, orderly and fair process for transition, they will approve the plan.
 If not, they can request additional information from the operator or tell the operator to revise the plan.